The promise of

 Memory Improved in Alzheimer’s Mice Model

-In the Morris Water Maze test, mice treated with the active ingredient in IGC-AD1 significantly improved times and made less errors than those in the control group.
+In a Morris Water Maze test, mice dosed with the active agent in IGC-AD1 had significantly improved times and less errors than those in the control group demonstrating that memory improved in transgenic (APP/PS1) mice with IGC-AD1. group.

 Nature Protocols.
 2006; 1: 848-858; Int.
 J. Mol.
 Sci.
 2022, 23, 2757

-In a period of 48 hours, repeated low-dose exposure to the active THC in IGC-AD1 was not toxic to Alzheimer’s cells.
+Over 48 hours, repeated low-dose exposure to IGC-AD1 was not toxic to Alzheimer’s cells.

 -